Written by Tomas Meskauskas on (updated)

 |Detection Names (svchost.exe - note that svchost.exe is a completely legitimate MS Windows file, yet Langolier ransomware uses it as a disguise)||Avast (Win32:Trojan-gen), BitDefender (DeepScan:Generic.Ransom.AmnesiaE.84D73504), ESET-NOD32 (a variant of Win32/Filecoder.FS), Kaspersky (HEUR:Trojan-Ransom.Win32.Generic), Full List Of Detections (VirusTotal)|

-|Symptoms||Can't open files stored on your computer, previously functional files now have a different extension, for example my.docx.locked.
-A ransom demanding message is displayed on your desktop.
-Cyber criminals are asking to pay a ransom (usually in bitcoins) to unlock your files.|
+|Symptoms||Cannot open files stored on your computer, previously functional files now have a different extension (for example, my.docx.locked).
+A ransom demand message is displayed on your desktop.
+Cyber criminals demand a ransom payment (usually in bitcoins) to unlock your files.|

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
-Additional password stealing trojans and malware infections can be installed together with a ransomware infection.|
+Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

 How to protect yourself from ransomware infections?

-If some received email is irrelevant and it contains attachments or web links, it is not recommended to open any of its contents.
-Download all software using only direct links and official (trustworthy) websites.
-It is not recommended to use any of the channels we already mentioned above.
-Update installed software using tools or/and implemented functions that are provided by official software developers, not some unofficial, third party programs.
+If a received email is irrelevant or contains attachments/web links, do not open any of its contents.
+Download all software using direct links and official (trustworthy) websites.
+Do not use any of the channels mentioned above.
+Update installed software using tools and implemented functions that are provided by official software developers, and not unofficial, third party programs.

-Text presented in Langolier ransomware's text file "HOW TO RECOVER ENCRYPTED FILES.TXT":
+Text presented in Langolier ransomware text file "HOW TO RECOVER ENCRYPTED FILES.TXT":

 all your files have been encrypted.

 If you want to recovery your files, you need the decryptor.